HelderNgam/Global_Terrorism_Analysis/README.md

 ### 📖 Recommendations

+1. Improve Data Collection:

+The larger the sample size, the higher the report's quality and the accuracy of the findings.
+As a result, the dataset should contain few or no unknown or missing values.

+2. Invest in Cutting-Edge Technology:

+Investigate and invest in technological innovations like advanced analytics and machine learning algorithms to detect patterns, trends, and potential outliers in data.
+These technologies can help you derive valuable insights even from vast and complex datasets.
+These technoligies are less likely to make mistakes or miss any important details.

 ### ⏳ Limitations

 The presence of missing or unknown variables in a terrorism dataset significantly reduces the quality and integrity of any analysis or report based on such data.
 This restriction is due to several factors that can affect the findings' reliability and comprehensiveness.